Prostate cancer is the second most common cancer in men in the United States. It’s more common in older men than younger men.

 - What are the risks and benefits of prostate cancer screening and treatment for me?

-- Are there any warning signs or symptoms of prostate cancer I should look out for?
+- Are there any warning signs or symptoms of prostate cancer to look out for?

 - If the results of the screening test show that I might have prostate cancer, what are my options for diagnosis and treatment?